github/octocatalog-diff/doc/dev/api/v1/calls/catalog.md

 The list of parameters here is not exhaustive.
 The `.catalog` method accepts most parameters described in [Configuration](/doc/configuration.md), [Building catalogs instead of diffing catalogs](/doc/advanced-catalog-only.md), and [Command line options reference](/doc/optionsref.md).

+It is also possible to use the parameters from [OctocatalogDiff::API::V1.config](/doc/dev/api/v1/calls/config.md) for the catalog compilation.
+Simply combine the hash returned by `.config` with any additional keys, and pass the merged hash to the `.catalog` method.

 ### Global parameters

 #### `:logger` (Logger, Optional)